Pfed-prog/NextJsExplorer/README.md

 Here are some of the key features of EVM Smart Contract Explorer:

-- Address Search: The application allows users to search for Ethereum contracts by their address on 8 evm chains.
+- Address Search: The application allows users to search for Ethereum contracts by their address on 8 evm chains: ethereum mainnet, optimism, base, mode network, zora, redstone, polygon and arbitrum.

 - Address Page Balance Data: Native token balance in USD, token name, contract implementation name, ENS associated name and token logo.